ossf/wg-best-practices-os-developers/meeting-minutes.md

  ## Quick status on in-flight projects
  ### Fundamentals course
-* 3 classes have been converted to Edix (content being broken up to smaller pieces)
+* 3 classes have been converted to EdX (content being broken up to smaller pieces)
 * David reviewing & has taken all 3 classes
 -- minor formatting/typo changes being corrected
 * Email david to get into beta test (goes live in one week)